-A merchant cash advance is usually granted through a credit card/debit card payment processor and is repaid with proceeds that are generated from electronic payment sales.
-For higher-ticket items such as vaping supplies, this may be a good option.
+A merchant cash advance, as explained above may be a good option.
+This type of financing, which is not a loan, is usually granted through a card payment processor or specialty financing provider, and is repaid with proceeds that are generated from electronic payment sales.

 However, be aware that a merchant cash advance often carries higher costs and fees than other forms of loans and borrowing.
 Despite this, it still might be the right option for your business.

 Top 3 Sources of Working Capital Financing for Convenience Stores